Business Benefits Explained

 Financial, Non Financial, Intangible, Soft, and Hard Benefits Defined and Illustrated

 Business benefit can be defined as an outcome of an action or decision that contributes towards meeting one or more business objectives.
-The business benefit concept is central in strategic planning and in most forms of business case analysis, where business people evaluate investments and actions on the basis of likely cost and benefit outcomes.
+The business benefit concept is central in strategic planning and most forms of business case analysis, where business people evaluate investments and actions in terms of likely cost and benefit outcomes.

-This entry explains and illustrates the reasoning for measuring and valuing all classes of business benefit, in the context of benefit-related terms including
+This entry explains and illustrates the reasoning for measuring and valuing all classes of business benefits.
+The benefits rationale is presented in the context of common benefit-related terms including

 - Financial benefit, non financial benefit,